 Dr. Pollock graduated from Syracuse University with a BS in Physics with a second major in Philosophy, continuing his studies to earn a MS Physics and his PhD in Biophysics also at Syracuse University.
 He did his post-doctoral training at the California Institute of Technology, where he studied the molecular neurogenetics of the developing eye and brain.

 Dr. Pollock’s current research involves identifying genes involved in neural development, perception, and pain sensation.
 To do this he studies genetics, behavior, expression profiling, molecular cell biology, and uses advanced microscopy.
-He is also collaborating with Jelena Janjic, PhD, using dual labeled nanoparticles, which permit the tagging of circulating monocytes and macrophages.
+He is also collaborating with Jelena Janjic, Ph.D., using dual labeled nanoparticles, which permit the tagging of circulating monocytes and macrophages.
 These labeled cells aggregate at the site of neuroinflammation and can be combined with behavioral and molecular approaches to place these observations in the context of the molecular cascade that facilitates changes associated with the transition from acute to chronic pain.
 In this capacity, Dr. Pollock also serves as the Co-Director of the Duquesne University Chronic Pain Research Consortium.

-Dr. Pollock received Carnegie Science Award, Special Achievement in Education 2011, has recognized his work in science and health literacy education.
+Dr. Pollock received Carnegie Science Award, Special Achievement in Education in 2011 for his work in science and health literacy education.
 Dr. Pollock is recipient of the three separate Bayer School of Science Awards for Excellence in Teaching, Excellence in Scholarship and Excellence in Service to the Mission.
 He has also been awarded the Duquesne University Presidential Awards for Excellence in Teaching as well as Excellence in Service to the Mission.
-Named an Apple Distinguished Educator, by the Apple Corporation.
+Named an Apple Distinguished Educator in 2017, by the Apple Corporation, he was also elected Fellow of the American Association for the Advancement of Science (AAAS) in 2018.
 In part, because of his extensive and diverse mentoring, he received national recognition and was honored with the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring by the White House Office of Science & Technology Policy and the National Science Foundation (class of 2015) awarded in July 2018.
-In addition, Dr. Pollock is engaged in community service and among other activities is a member of the Board of Trustees for the Phipps Conservatory and Botanical Gardens.
+In 2020, he received the Science Educator award from the Society for Neuroscience / Dana Foundation.
+Dr. Pollock is engaged in community service and among other activities is a Trustee and member of the Board for the Phipps Conservatory and Botanical Gardens.

 Some of Dr. Pollock’s selected publications include:

 * Janjic, Vasudeva, Saleem, Stevens, Liu, Patel, Pollock (2018) Low-dose NSAIDs reduce pain via macrophage targeted nanoemulsion delivery to neuroinflammation of the sciatic nerve in rat.
 Journal of Neuroimmunology, 318, 72-79.

 * Kolber, Janjic, Pollock, Tidgewell (2016).
 The Pain Undergraduate Research Experience: Interacting with community partners to build a specialized and enhanced biomedical research program.
 BMC Medical Education 2016 May 4;16(1):135. doi: 10.1186/s12909-016-0648-7 PMID: 27142616

 * Vasudeva, Vodovotz, Azhar, Barclay, Janjic, Pollock (2015) In Vivo and Systems Biology Studies Implicate IL-18 as a Central Mediator in Chronic Pain.
 Journal of Neuroimmunology, doi: 10.1016/j.jneuroim.2015.04.012.

 * Vasudeva, Andersen, Zeyzus-Johns, Patel, Hitchens, Janjic, Pollock (2014) Neuroinflammation In Vivo in a Neuropathic Pain Rat Model with Near-Infrared Fluorescence and 19F Magnetic Resonance.
 PLoS ONE 9(2): e90589.

-* J. Ricou, J. A. Pollock (2012) The Tree, The Spiral And The Web of Life: A Visual Exploration.
+* J. Ricou, J. A. Pollock (2012) The Tree, The Spiral and The Web of Life: A Visual Exploration.
 Leonardo Journal Volume 45, No. 1, 18-25.
-‘Featured Article’.
+‘Featured Article’ (STEM Education/Digital Media)

-Lawrence, Stilley, Pollock, Webber, Quivers.
-(2011).
-Promoting Independence and Adherence in Pediatric Heart Transplantation.
-Progress in Transplantation, vol. 21, 61-66, March 2011.
+* K. Lawrence, C. Stilley, J.A.
+Pollock, D. Webber, E. Quivers (2011) Promoting Independence and Adherence in Pediatric Heart Transplantation.
+Progress in Transplantation, vol. 21, 1, pg.
+61-66.